Why Did You Do That?: Critical response and analysis

 After the soundtrack was released, "Why Did You Do That?" divided critics.
 Many reviewers assumed it was purposefully written with trite lyrics, to underscore Jackson's point of view about pop music compared to his country-rock songs.
 Critics found Jackson's dismissal of "pop music" to be caused by the character's short-sightedness and inability to go beyond his own rock music.
 Others believed that the "bad" song led the character reverting to his "rampant alcoholism".
+Chris DeVille of Stereogum similarly questioned whether the song was meant to be "bad", representing Ally's turn away from authentic expression in pursuit of cheap fame, or whether it was instead a catchy pop song designed to offend Jackson's rockist sensibilities.
+He described it as a "paint-by-numbers pop tune" built around elements such as xylophone and violin parts, bass drops, and an incessant chorus melody.

 Brittany Spanos of Rolling Stone felt that the first time Gaga performs the song in the film it "is meant to be jarring on many levels" since it is the first time the audience sees Ally as a pop star.
 Spanos believes "Why Did You Do That?" presents "an argument against pop, which inherently feels like an argument against Lady Gaga herself, one of the biggest advocates for the delectably catchy dance-pop Ally embodies".
 However, she does find the song "intoxicating" and "actually pretty great", comparing it to Gaga's early work from The Fame (2008) era, "a vampy flirt with a penchant for a hook you won't forget for years".
 Alejandra Salazar of Refinery29 described the track as a "campy, over-the-top pop track with ridiculous lyrics about texting and praying, and also about butts".
 Salazar wondered whether the song was purposely "engineered to be not-so-good", to portray rock music as a more authentic genre in the film.